Home Team Team Charlotte Steinert

 Charlotte Steinert

-Charlotte Steinert is a PhD researcher at the IRTG “Baltic Peripities”.
-Having obtained a BA in political science and public law from the university of Trier in 2013, she started working in the digital tech and startup scene.
-In 2020 she enrolled at the Nordeuropa Institut at the Humboldt-Universität zu Berlin, taking a particular interest in the colonial legacy in Scandinavia and right-wing dog whistles in regards to immigration.
+Charlotte Steinert is a doctoral researcher at the IRTG “Baltic Peripeties”.
+Having obtained a BA in political science and public law from the university of Trier in 2013, she worked in the digital tech and startup scene.
+In 2020 she enrolled at the Nordeuropa Institut at the Humboldt-Universität zu Berlin, taking a particular interest in the colonial legacy in Scandinavia and right-wing dog whistles with regards to immigration.
 She graduated in 2022 with her thesis on the Sweden Democrats, gender equality and femonationalism.

 University of Greifswald